Ayush11201/CodSoft-Data-Science/README.md

 Build a machine learning model to identify fraudulent credit card transactions.
 Preprocess and normalize the transaction data, handle class imbalance issues, and split the dataset into training and testing sets.
 Train a classification algorithm, such as logistic regression or random forests, to classify transactions as fraudulent or genuine.
 Evaluate the model's performance using metrics like precision, recall, and F1-score, and consider techniques like oversampling or undersampling for improving results.

+# Task 3 Iris Flower Classification
+Classification of iris flowers is perhaps the best-known example of machine learning.
+The aim is to classify iris flowers among three species (Setosa, Versicolor, or Virginica) from sepals' and petals' length and width measurements.
+The iris data set contains fifty instances of each of the three species.